Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 You can see the under UDMA modes there is an asterisk next to the udma6, UDMA is an Ultra DMA which is fster then the normal DMA, you can find more information about the modes in [that link](https://en.wikipedia.org/wiki/UDMA) and how faster every mode from the previous one.

-So in my case the UDMA is active and this is why every thing work better and fast, but if in your case the DMA is note in active mode then you need to run the following command:
+So in my case the UDMA is active and this is why every thing work better and fast, but if in your case the DMA is not in active mode then you need to run the following command:
 ```
 sudo hdparm -d 1 /dev/sda6
 ```